codio/site/source/docs/tuts/publish/overview.html.md

 It could happen that a student starts on a Unit and afterwards the Unit's author updates the content.
 You should be aware that the student will not see any changes

 - while the author is updating the source project from which the Unit was taken
-- if the Unit is subsequently updated from its source project; in order for the student to see the modified unit, the student's Unit project should first be deleted and then the Unit restarted.
+- if the Unit is subsequently updated from its source project.
+In order for the student to see the modified unit, the student's Unit project should first be deleted and then the Unit restarted.
 The drawback to this is that any assessments taken and the associated data is lost.